Sami606713/100_Days_Of_Machine_Learning/Handling-Missing-Values/README.md

-## Handling Missing Value
+# Handling Missing Values

+## Complete Case Analysis

-### Complete Case Analysis
+Complete Case Analysis (CCA) involves removing all rows that contain missing values from a dataset.

--  ``In Complete case analysis we can remove all these rows that contain missing values.``
+- In Complete Case Analysis, we can remove all rows that contain missing values.

--  ``We can apply CCA if we are sure if data is missing completely at ranmdom (MCAR).``
+- CCA is applicable when we are confident that missing data is completely at random (MCAR).

--  ``Generally we can remove value is value is missiing less then 5%.``
+- Generally, we can remove values if they are missing less than 5%.

-## Rremember before applying CCA
+## Remember Before Applying CCA

-- ``Before removing and after removing distrubution of data should be same or almost same.``
+Before removing and after removing, the distribution of data should be the same or almost the same.